Is Childhood Myopia (Nearsightedness) Dangerous?

 Myopia (nearsightedness) progression in children is more than just a rapidly changing prescription.
 Medical research now indicates that myopia progression in children can actually be dangerous.
 As a child quickly develops and myopia rapidly progresses, the child is at risk of developing serious sight-threatening eye diseases later in life.
 Namely, retinal detachment, macular degeneration, glaucoma and cataracts.
 The faster the progression, and the younger the child, the greater the risk.

-To thwart any of these sight-robbing conditions, The Pacific Eye Care Myopia Control Center offers evidence-based treatment to prevent the onset or reduce the progression of myopia in our pediatric patients.
+To thwart any of these sight-robbing conditions, Pacific Eye Care offers evidence-based treatment to prevent the onset or reduce the progression of myopia in our pediatric patients.
 Our staff works closely with each family and provides personalized treatment programs based on the child’s unique needs.

 What Is the Connection Between Myopia and Eye Disease?

 Cataracts and Myopia

 A child with medium to high myopia is 5 times more likely to develop cataracts in his or her lifetime.
 Cataracts occur when the lens of the eye clouds rendering it difficult or even impossible to see.

 Rates of glaucoma increase dramatically in children with myopia.
 A child with medium to high myopia is 5 times more likely to develop glaucoma — the leading cause of blindness in the United States and Canada.
 This condition develops when ocular fluid build-up places pressure on the eye, causing irreversible damage to the optic nerve.